Rogue Angel

 Rogue Angel is a series of paperback novels produced bi-monthly since July 2006 by Harlequin Enterprises, published under a succession of imprints and written under the house name of "Alex Archer".
 Actual authors are credited with small notes inside the books but not on the front covers or spines.
-The main character is Annja Creed.
-Each novel relates to history or mythology with a heavy fantasy slant.
+Each novel relates to history or mythology with a heavy fantasy slant, and the main character is Annja Creed.

 Background

-Books in the series can be read individually.
-When read in order, character development and sub-plots may be followed.
+Books in the series can be read individually, although when read in order, character development and sub-plots may be followed.

-Typically, each volume is named after a historical or mythological artifact, around which the plot revolves.
+Typically, each volume is named after a historical or mythological artefact, around which the plot revolves.
 The plot structure tends to follow a pattern where the heroine discovers the item in question.
 The villain or another party then steals the item or abducts the heroine, motivated by their believing the item holds special power or significance.
 In the course of the story, the heroine discovers more about a historical period and the people who lived in it.